alessiomason/MAD-Labs/README.md

-# Web Applications II Labs
+# Mobile Application Development Labs
-Repository for the laboratories of the Web Applications II course
+Repository for the laboratories of the Mobile Application Development course